adfinis/openshift-etcd-backup/README.md

 ```

 The following options are used:
-- `OCP_BACKUP_SUBDIR`: Sub directory on PVC.
-If it not exists it will be created.
+- `OCP_BACKUP_SUBDIR`: Sub directory on PVC that should be used to store the backup.
+If it does not exist it will be created.
-- `OCP_BACKUP_DIRNAME`: Dirname of singe backup.
-This is a string which run trough
+- `OCP_BACKUP_DIRNAME`: Directory name for a single backup.
+This is a format string used by
 [`date`](https://man7.org/linux/man-pages/man1/date.1.html)
 - `OCP_BACKUP_EXPIRE_TYPE`:
   - `days`: Keep backups newer than `backup.keepdays`.